freenas/freenas-docs/userguide/intro.rst

 * Docker has been removed as a :ref:`Virtual Machines <VMs>` option.

+* Grub boot loader is supported for virtual machines.

 * Right-click help dialog has been added to the :ref:`Shell`.

 * System console messages are saved to :file:`/var/log/console.log`.